Prism (video game): Gameplay

-In Prism, the player has to manipulate shapes to find its core.
+In Prism, the player has to manipulate shapes to find their core.

-In each of the game's thirteen levels, the player explores a microcosmic galaxy and must solve puzzles on a shape to reveal its core, doing so by tapping, sliding, and spinning the lines on a shape's surface into designated markings.
+In each of the game's thirteen levels, the player explores a microcosmic galaxy and must solve puzzles on a shape to reveal its core, by tapping, sliding, and spinning the lines on a shape's surface into designated markings.
 Later levels task the player to change the shape's form.

 Development and release

-Prism was developed by Clint Siu during the first Stugan, a games accelerator program in 2015 where participants spent two months in a Swedish isolated cabin developing a game.
-Siu had previously produced a game in college named Squirrel Squabble in collaboration with two programmers; at the Independent Games Festival, the game won the Student Showcase award.
-The graphics were inspired by unfolding origami and were made realistic to portray looking through a microscope.
+Prism was developed by Clint Siu in 2015 during the first Stugan, a games accelerator program where participants spend two months in an isolated cabin in Sweden developing games.
+Siu had produced Squirrel Squabble in college with two programmers; at the Independent Games Festival, it won the Student Showcase award.
+According to Siu, the graphics of Prism were inspired by unfolding origami and made realistic to portray looking through a microscope.
 Prism was released for iOS on February 11, 2016, and subsequently for Android on June 16, 2016.

 Reception

 On Metacritic, Prism received a "generally favorable" score of 84 based on six critics.
 Reviewers positively received Prism's gameplay.
 While some critics compared the game to The Room, others found it similar to The Witness.
-Most reviewers appreciated the game's lack of a tutorial that allowed the player to learn by themselves, with Pocket Gamers Harry Slater stating that the game's puzzles have straightforward solutions.
+Some appreciated the game's lack of a tutorial that allowed the player to learn by themselves, with Pocket Gamers Harry Slater stating that the game's puzzles have straightforward solutions.
 148Apps's Jennifer Allen found Prism relaxing and slow-paced, commenting that it would be fit for playing after work.
 However, Slater criticized how the game forced the player to solve a specific solution.
 Critics praised the game's graphics and soundtrack.